MIRI Imaging Recommended Strategies

 • Allows good PSF sampling—this is mostly relevant when using the F560W filter; the MIRI imager Nyquist-samples the PSF for wavelengths ≥ 6.25 μm

-• Minimizes detector cosmetics and defects.
-Dithers with large steps between points are specifically useful to minimize cosmic ray showers
+• Minimizes problems caused by detector cosmetics and defects, and dithers with large steps between pointings are specifically useful to minimize the effects caused by cosmic ray showers

 • Makes possible accurate background measurements for point sources, and at longer wavelengths permits tracking of potential telescope thermal emission variations